PaulGrudzien/techdegree-project-7/react-gallery-app/README.md

 export default apiKey;
 ```

+You can change the main topics by changing the list contents in the file /src/mainTopics.js

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>